 Everest Base Camp is really a challenging and lifetime adventure in Nepal.
-Every trekker who travels in Nepal for trekking in Nepal Himalayas wants to go on Everest Base Camp Trekking but everyone can’t do it.
+Every trekker who travels to Nepal for trekking in Nepal Himalayas wants to go on Everest Base Camp Trekking but everyone can’t do it.
 Because for the Everest base camp trekking you need to have a per training and preparation.

 About 30,000 trekkers per year make their holidays to Everest Base Camp Trek during peak seasons in Nepal.
 The trek takes two weeks to finish with the acclimatization.

-Scheduled itinerary with the proper acclimatization will be beneficial to make over the risk of altitude sickness.
+A scheduled itinerary with the proper acclimatization will be beneficial to make over the risk of altitude sickness.
 During the rest day, you can explore the Khumbu village and monasteries.

 If you are ready to Hike Everest Base Camp, why not in Autumn and spring?
 Autumn and spring are the best trekking and hiking season in Nepal.
 My Everest Trip is specialized in Everest Trekking and Himalayas tours since its establishment.
 Our Sherpa guides and staff will ensure your successful trekking holidays in Nepal Tibet and Bhutan with 100% satisfaction on your customize itinerary.